Interaction robustness of the chiral anomaly in Weyl semimetals and Luttinger liquids from a mixed anomaly approach: Regularization Dependence of the Chiral Anomaly in D (1+1)D

 where $j_{c,mb}=u \rho/K$ is the chiral current, and $\Pi=\sqrt{\pi}(\rho_R-\rho_L)$ is the canonical conjugate field to $\Phi(x)$.
 Note that in contrast to the chiral anomaly equation (Eq.~\ref{Fujikawa_anomaly_1DEG}) resulting from a Lorentz-invariant regularization of the TL model, the above chiral anomaly equation has no interaction-based renormalization.
 Incidentally, the chiral anomaly equations of the 1D edge for topological integer quantum Hall systems, based on either Eq.~\ref{Fujikawa_anomaly_1DEG} or Eq.~\ref{bosonization_anomaly_1DEG}, are both unrenormalized.
 This is because in the latter formalism the two edges ($R$ and $L$) cannot scatter into each other in the IQHE, i.e., the $g_2$ term, $\rho_R\rho_L$, is missing; thus, the Luttinger parameter $K$ is always $1$ and the two chiral charges Eq.~\ref{current-based-chiral} and Eq.~\ref{eq:rhoccb} are equivalent.

 The above chiral anomaly equation (Eq.~\ref{bosonization_anomaly_1DEG}) is clearly different from relativistic chiral anomaly Eq.~\ref{Fujikawa_anomaly_1DEG} even in the formally Lorentz-invariant case $g_4=0$ (and $g_2=\lambda$).
 Thus, the chiral anomaly in $(1+1)$D as well as the equation of motion for the current $j$, even in the presence of formal Lorentz-invariance, depend on regularization.
-This means that one cannot use this formalism to calculate the chiral anomaly for an interacting electron gas because neither regularization can be reliably applied.
+Note that the difference between the chiral charges defined in Eqs. \ref{eq:j5} and \ref{current-based-chiral} originates from the regularization function $\Gamma$ despite the classical definition of the chiral charge (i.e. Eq.~\ref{eq:j5F}) being identical.
+In the classical field theory, the chiral charge is fixed by the Noether charge of the chiral symmetry.
+In the Lorentz-invariant Thirring model, response functions of all operators - including the chiral charge operator must be regularized in a manner that preserves Lorentz symmetry.
+In contrast, regularization schemes in condensed matter systems typically uses a spatial point-splitting while retaining the equal time nature of observables.
+This is because most observables in condensed matter systems such as charge and current are products of equal-time operators.
+The application of these two different regularization schemes to the same classical current operator lead to Eqs. \ref{eq:rhoccb} and \ref{current-based-chiral}, respectively.